Philosophy 309: Logic, Language, and Thought

 - Godel's Second Incompleteness Theorem

-- What a Turing Machine is, and how to make a simple program for one
+- What a Turing Machine is, and how to make a simple

 - What a universal Turing machine is

 - Kolmogorov Complexity

 In addition to the listed office hours, I encourage you to make

 appointments.
 I will be available quite a bit.
 Please try to come to